 Frequently Asked Questions About NJ LLC Law

-When a member wrongfully breaches the LLC membership agreement, his or her co- members may bring a lawsuit for damages for breach of contract.
+First of all, agreements should be in writing and signed by each member.
+Verbal LLC agreements invite lawsuits.
+When a member wrongfully breaches the LLC membership agreement, his or her co-members may bring a lawsuit for breach of contract damages.
 Similarly, a lawsuit may be brought by a wrongfully discharged or expelled member under the New Jersey Limited Liability Company.

 Buying Out an Expelled LLC Member

-When a member leaves the company because of expulsion and the business is to continue, the outgoing member must receive payment from the other members for his or her interest in the company, unless otherwise provided in the LLC membership agreement.
-The terms of payment should be agreed upon in advance.
+When a member is expelled from the company and the business is to continue, the outgoing member must receive payment from the other members for their interest in the company, unless otherwise provided in the LLC membership agreement.
+Payment terms should be agreed in advance.

 What is Equity Financing?

-Equity Financing is a way for the company to generate cash flow.
-It involves the LLC offering investors the option to purchase certificates in the company.
+Equity Financing is a way for a company to raise cash.
+It involves the LLC offering investors the option to purchase the company’s certificates.
 This action then makes the investor a member of the LLC.
 The value of the certificate they own determines their interest in the company.
-There are 2 types of certificates; Common certificate, Preferred Certificate.
+There are 2 types of certificates: common and preferred.
 Both have comparable meaning and purpose.

 What is Minority Membership Oppression?